Atom typingΒΆ

 Atom keys

 Atom keys are the labels for atom types.
-By referring to the two examples above, one software assigns the atom key as CT and the other as C791.
-They are of different labels but in fact refer to the same atom types, that is, a trifluoro alkyl carbon.
+By referring to the two examples above, one software assigns the atom key for the trifluoro alkyl carbon as CT and the other as C791.
+They use different labels but in fact refer to the same atom type.

-Of note is that these labels are arbitrary and do not follow any standard protocal to name them, simply because there are none.
-Furthermore, some FF schemes use different atom keys for different type of interactions.
-The most common one is to use one atom key for all bonded interactions and another one for the non-bonded vdw interaction.
+It should be noted that these labels are arbitrary and do not follow any standard protocol when they are named, simply because such a protocol does not exist.
+Furthermore, some FF schemes use different atom keys for different types of interactions.
+The most common approach is to use one atom key for all bonded interactions and another one for non-bonded vdW interactions.

 Note

-Most FF schemes refer atom keys and atom types as the same thing.
-Usually, only atom labels are shown in library files, with the typing procedures hidden within the program.
+Most FF schemes refer to atom keys and atom types as the same thing.
+Usually, only the atom labels are shown in library files, with the typing procedures hidden within the program.

 Atom typing challenges